tamunoibi/Algorithm/journal.md

 - Hope Andela
 - Daniel
 - that guy Jasmine always talks of:
-- That girl that was your team lead
+- That girl who was your team lead
 - Kingsley
 - Ayo
 - That Andela guy that went to convenant